agnesedaniele/DNAandGrids/README.md

 [1]: "Grid diagram approach to investigate knot spaces and topoisomerase-mediated simplification of DNA topology", A.Barbensi, D.Celoria, D.Buck, A.Stasiak,H.Harrington.
 Submitted (2019).

+#DC was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and
+#innovation programme (grant agreement No 674978).